Prolia for Osteoporosis

 Prolia and immune systems: Since it affects bone metabolism, some patients may have a slightly higher risk of infections.

-Prolia Cost and Medicare Coverage
+Prolia Cost (denosumab injection cost) and Medicare Coverage

 • Prolia injection cost without insurance: Several thousand dollars per dose